amir-kedis/git-wizards-presentation/fancy-stuff/MCQs.md

 ---

 Q5.
-To remove the last commit completely, use
+To completely delete the last commit, use
     A. git drop HEAD
     B. git revert HEAD
-    C. git reset --hard HEAD
+    C. git reset --hard HEAD~1
     D. git commit -d HEAD
 > Q5 Ans: C

 ---

-Q6. what can be a good rule of thumb is to use ?
+Q6. what can be a good rule of thumb is to use?
     A. revert on public branches and reset on private
     B. reset on public branches and reset on public
     C. always merge